hzheng/pybox/README.md

     python pybox/boxclient.py -U YOUR\_LOGIN\_EMAIL -p -a

     Replace the above email with your actual login email on box.net, and type your password when prompted.
-If login/password combination are correct, you will get your auth token from the output(something like "auth\_token: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX")
+If login/password combination is correct, you will get your auth token from the output(something like "auth\_token: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX")